judemille/fmod.rs/README.md

 ## Unit Testing

-The `mockall` feature of this crate is intended to be enabled when unit testing a crate that uses this crate.
-All functions will be mocked, using [mockall.](https://github.com/asomers/mockall) This crate currently exposes `mockall = "~0.12"`.
+The `mockall` feature of these crates is intended to be enabled when unit testing a crate that uses one of these crates.
+All functions will be mocked, using [mockall.](https://github.com/asomers/mockall) These crates currently expose `mockall = "~0.13"`.

 Functions live in the `functions` module, which, when mocking is enabled, is doubled up as `mock_functions`.
 It can be used like this: